Engoo Blog Language Tips

 This phrasal verb refers to moving to a better position in a company or profession.

-• In many countries, it is still difficult for women to get ahead in their careers compared to men.
+In many countries, it's still difficult for women to get ahead in their careers compared to men.

 > Read the full article